sematext/docs/docs/synthetics/http-monitor.md

 ![Access Token Authentication](../images/synthetics/authentication-token.png)

-Enter the access token url and the source field to get the token from response.
+Enter the access token URL and the source field to get the token from response.
 Enter body parameters to fetch the token such as grant-type, username and password.

-Before Sematext Cloud calls the endpoint an access token will be fetched based on the parameters entered within this tab and it will be passed to the API request.
+Before Sematext calls the endpoint, an access token will be fetched based on the parameters entered within this tab and it will be passed to the API request.

 You also have the option to select **Basic Authentication** type within the Authentication tab and pass username and password to connect your **protected APIs**.